waimea-msmalley/300DTD-Assesment/docs/Development.md

 View from Home page after car added.
 ![Alt text](images/caradded.png)

-> It looks good, and it does it's job.
-Could you change the colour of the text that shows you what file you've chosen, it doesn't work well with the green.
+> "It looks good, and it does it's job.
+Could you change the colour of the text that shows you what file you've chosen, it doesn't work well with the green."

 I changed the colour of the text that my end user wanted, and I think it looks much better.